Experienced Business Analyst Interview Questions and Answers

 7. What are the different techniques to capture requirements early on?

-So, there are two techniques which are used.
+So, there are two techniques that are used.
 There could be more but these are two of the most important and popular techniques, that are use cases and user stories.

 Use case is a type of UML diagram and it’s a visual way of capturing requirements.
 Use cases comprise a factor and a use case actor is an external entity, who can be a user of a software system or even an organization but it must be external to the system.
 The use case is for a system to be put together in a use case model.
 There could be multiple actors, there could be multiple use cases.